PolymathNetwork/polymath.js-deprecated/README.md

 ## Serving and building documentation

+- `yarn install`
-- `yarn start` to run babel to compile the source code
+- `yarn start` to run babel to compile the source code (leave running)

+In a new terminal
 - `yarn docs-copy-babel-ignored` to copy the ignored files into the /lib folder

 Then choose to serve or build with the following commands: